The deadline for 2020 applications was January 15, 2020.

-We are seeking individuals interested in visual processing in normal and clinical populations, with emphasis in one or more of the following areas: visual development, strabismus and amblyopia, eye movements, visual attention, brain plasticity, low-vision/blindness rehabilitation and assistive technology using approaches such as psychophysics, eye tracking, clinical assessment, computational modeling, EEG, fMRI, computer vision and sensor technologies.
+We are seeking individuals interested in visual processing in normal and clinical populations, with emphasis in one or more of the following areas: visual development, strabismus and amblyopia, eye movements, visual attention, brain plasticity, low-vision/blindness rehabilitation and assistive technologies, using approaches such as psychophysics, eye tracking, clinical assessment, computational modeling, EEG, fMRI, computer vision and sensor technologies.

 Smith-Kettlewell is a uniquely attractive place to receive postdoctoral training in vision research and related fields.
 Our program offers the flexibility to design an individualized training plan tailored to achieve each fellow’s specific career goals.
 We train fellows to become independent scientists, with strong support and encouragement for fellows to propose and pursue their own research in close collaboration and mentorship with one or more of our experienced principal investigators.
-Many of our fellows who have successfully established their own funded research programs have even been invited to become principal investigators at Smith-Kettlewell with fruitful and fulfilling careers.
+Many of our fellows have successfully established their own funded research programs with fruitful and fulfilling careers.

 The fellowships require a Ph.D. or M.D. and are normally awarded for two years, with our most successful fellows often being invited to continue as sponsored investigators.
 Applications from individuals with disabilities or other underrepresented groups are particularly encouraged.
 The NEI Training Grant requires that fellows be US citizens or permanent residents.
 The Smith-Kettlewell fellowship is open to US Citizens and foreign nationals.